 1. Load a blank CD-R, CD-RW, DVD-R, or DVD-RW into your drive.

-I assume for this demonstration that you’re using a write-once CD-R.
+I assume for this demonstration that you’re using a write-once CD-R.2.
+For this demonstration, choose the default, Open Finder.

 A dialog appears and prompts you for an action to take.